aeaziz/CQA-for-primary-keys-Datalog-Rewriter/README.md

 ### Rewriting an unattacked atom
 We say that an atom A is unattacked if for every atom B, there isn't an edge B->A in the attack graph.
-Theory tells us that in that case, this atom can be rewrited in FO.
-The 2012 article gives us this formula :
+Theory tells us that in that case, this atom can be rewrited in FO. \[3\] gives us this formula :

 ![f1]